karlentwistle/route53/README.markdown

 ## TODO ##

+-   Add Example How Get Resource Record Sets
+-   Grab Time From Amazon When Host Time incorrect
 -   Better Error Handling
 -   Create / Delete to be moved to act on Resource Record Sets
 -   Add HealthChecks

 ## License ##